 The Laurel Council is set to review what could be some of the final plans for the pending Town Center at Laurel.

-	The project, which broke ground last month, is at the site of the former Laurel Mall and city officials are still ironing out plans with the developer.
+The project, , is at the site of the former Laurel Mall and city officials are still ironing out plans with the developer.
 During a Wednesday night work session, council members discussed concerns they had about parking, traffic, and transportation at the development.

 A conceptual site plan submitted by the developer calls for the Central Maryland Regional Transit bus hub to remain toward the rear of the property along Fourth Street.

 But the mayor and council offered different opinions on what should be done with the hub, with Mayor Craig Moe favoring a bus line moved closer into the interior and Council member Michael R. Leszcz favoring the hub moved off the site.